 Medicare for Seniors

 Seniors may require more operations, more prescription medications and more ancillary services.
 With Medicare, you will be restricted as to which hospitals you can use for an operation and which doctor you can see.
-You may also be covered for certain medications and other services.
-Some services are not covered at all.
+You also may not receive cover for certain medications or health services that are important to you.

 Commonwealth Seniors Health Card

 If you don’t have a pension, you can apply for the Commonwealth Seniors Health Card.
-This card is designed for individuals over age 50 who do not qualify for a pension and have certain maximum income levels.
-This card helps with prescription medications and some services.
+This card is designed for individuals over the age of 65 (pension qualifying age) who do not qualify for a pension and have certain maximum income levels.
+This card helps with prescription medications and some health services.

 Private Health Insurance for Seniors

-For those that are looking for something extra, a private health insurance comparison can help you understand the differences between private health funds and what they can each offer you.
-While every fund sets out to offer you better options for care, each fund has its own premiums and service cover options.
-If you require extra services due to advanced age, or if you are simply anticipating the possibility, taking a private health insurance policy may help to offset the extra charges you may encounter.
+Comparing health insurance can help you understand the differences between each private health fund and what their policies can offer you.
+While every fund sets out to offer you better options for care, each fund has its own premiums, benefits, pros and cons.

 - Occupational therapy